Prevalence and Grading of Rotator Cuff and Labral Injuries in Shoulder Pain and Instability using MRI: A Cross-sectional Study TC01-TC08

 Results: The study population consisted of 54 patients comprising of 38 males and 16 females.
 The age of the patients ranged from 20-77 years.
 Majority of the patients were older than 50 years constituting about 33.33% of the total study population.
-Rotator cuff injury was the commonest cause of pain.
-Tendinosis was the commonest type of rotator cuff injury followed by partial-thickness and full-thickness tendon tears.
-The commonest grade of tendinosis was mild or grade 1.
+Rotator cuff injury was the most common cause of pain.
+Tendinosis was the most common type of rotator cuff injury followed by partial-thickness and full-thickness tendon tears.
+The most common grade of tendinosis was mild or grade 1.
 Supraspinatus tendon was the most commonly affected tendon followed by subscapularis and infraspinatus tendons.
 Teres minor tendon was normal in all the cases.
-Anterior instability was the commonest type of instability with equal prevalence of soft tissue Bankart, bony Bankart and Perthes lesions.
+Anterior instability was the most common type of instability with equal prevalence of soft tissue Bankart, bony Bankart and Perthes lesions.
 Biceps pulley lesions resulted in long head of biceps tendon instability, microinstability and internal impingement.

 Conclusion: Rotator cuff injuries is the most common cause of shoulder pain and seen more frequently after the fifth decade.
 MRI can diagnose interstitial or intrasubstance tendon tears which are not visualised on arthroscopy.
 MRI description of tendon and labral tears, tendon retraction and muscle atrophy can guide the orthopaedician during arthroscopy and in treatment planning.